openzipkin/zipkin-php/README.md

 In edge cases, you may need to clear the current span temporarily.
 For example, launching a task that should not be associated with the current request.
-To do this, simply pass null to `setSpanInScope`.
+To do this, simply pass null to `openScope`.

 ## Tests